 Farther out, Choom intends to add 700,000 sq. ft. of indoor and greenhouse space in British Columbia and it has another 120 acres in Saskatchewan lined up.

-Choom has established 52 retail locations in Saskatchewan, Alberta, and British Columbia so far.
+Choom has established 45 retail opportunities in Saskatchewan, Alberta, and British Columbia so far.
 Quebec, Manitoba, and Ontario are in its sights next.
-It recently applied to Manitoba for a license that it expects to have in hand when adult marijuana sales begin on Oct.
-17.
+It recently applied to Manitoba for a license that it expects to have in hand soon.

 Aurora has a history of buying out good prospects.
 So, a future buyout is definitely a potential with Choom but it’s not the most important point here.